switcherapi/switcher-load-balance/readme.md

 **Switcher Load Balance** is a simple load balance developed especially for supporting CI environments.

 Main features:
-- Auto switch off when the current node is offline.
+- Auto switch off when a node is offline.
+- Auto recover, forced or scheduled.
 - Stateful configuration, no DB in between, the only latency is the network.
 - Check node health via REST requests.
 - API Key generated automatically after deployment.